ManmithaPatya/Manmitha-Patya-Portfolio/FinalProject2.md

 When choosing an individual who is working in an environment focused organization, I will interview them who have a travelling job.
 This is because they are the ones who are on-ground and not confined to an office room when making impactful decisions.

 In addition to professional features, I will also consider the following markers when choosing an individual:
-- Home Country
+- Home Country (To evaluate if opinions about the topic change based on country of origin?)
-- Age
+- Age (To evaluate if opinions about topic change based on age?)

 ### Interview Script
 I will breakdown the interview questions that I will ask based on certain criteria that I hope to measure through user interviews.
 My interview questions will be loosely based on previously conducted user interviews for the course and general market research questions.